-Brainspotting OCD Model Developed by Pie Frey, Psy.D.
+Developed by Pie Frey, Psy.D.
+UPDATED 2022: Three BSPs

-Based on:

-"Chapter 6: Brain Lock Unlocked: Using Plasticity to Stop Worries, Obsessions, Compulsions, and Bad Habits"
+Based on: Chapter 6 - "Brain Lock Unlocked: Using Plasticity to Stop Worries, Obsessions, Compulsions, and Bad Habits"

-The Brain That Changes Itself Norman Doidge, MD
+The Brain That Changes Itself

+Norman Doidge, MD
-Based on the work of Jeffrey M Schwartz, MD

-Brain Lock: Free Yourself from Obsessive-Compulsive Behavior
+Based on the work of Jeffrey M Schwartz, MD Brain Lock: Free Yourself from Obsessive-Compulsive Behavior

-Have the client read Chapter 6 in The Brain That Changes Itself.
-This prepares the client with necessary information to facilitate an informed discussion concerning Dr Schwartz's explanation of the parts of the brain that are involved in OCD, panic attacks, compulsive shoplifting, and lying.
+Have the client read Chapter 6 in The Brain That Changes Itself, unless the chapter is too intense for them.
+This prepares the client with necessary information to facilitate an informed discussion concerning Dr. Schwartz's explanation of the parts of the brain that are involved in OCD, panic attacks, compulsive shoplifting, and lying.
 His work is based on the research, which is explained to the client, which reinforces the neocortex.
 Take as much time to discuss what is stated in the chapter as is necessary for the client to fully accept and believe this research and information.
 It is important that the client understands and believes that the issue is not about them.
 The issue is about the problem in the brain; faulty wiring in the brain, stuck transmission, and the constant looping in the brain.
+This point is what the first Brainspot (BSP)is about...the client must agree that it is a brain issue.
 Use whatever language is useful for the client.
 In order for this model to work, the client must fully believe that their OCD is a brain issue.
-The goal of this model is for your clients to use these two bsps outside of your office when the obsessive thoughts and behaviors start.
-Those same two bsps tend to last for as long as appears to be needed.
+The goal of this model is for your clients to use these three Brainspots outside of your office when the obsessive thoughts and behaviors start.
+Those same three BSPs tend to last for as long as appears to be needed.